LIDAR and Position-Aided mmWave Beam Selection with Non-local CNNs and Curriculum Training

 \section{Numerical Evaluations}

-In this section, we provide a series of experiments that highlighting the performance improvements and benefits that each of the proposed techniques and architecture designs can attain.
 Subsequently, we evaluate the proposed solution with all of the above enhancements, compare it against the state of the art and showcase its superiority.
-All experiments are carried out using the Raymobtime dataset \cite{raymobtime, raymobtime1}, in particular using the s008 portion for training and the s009 portion for testing.
-To compare the performance of the different solutions, we consider the top-$k$ classification accuracy and the top-$k$ throughput ratio of top-$k$ beam selector $\mathcal{S}_k(\hat{\mathbf{y}})$, which for a network output $\hat{\mathbf{y}}$, returns the set of indices corresponding to the predicted $k$ strongest beams.
+For performance comparisons, we use the top-$k$ classification accuracy and the top-$k$ throughput ratio as defined in Sec. \ref{sec:Model}.